wpisailbot/sailbot21-22/README.md

 The debug interface runs with the telemetry in order to gather data and show the current status of the boat.

+The battery monitor node reads from the battery monitor and publishes the approximate voltage

 ## ROS Dependencies